Registration and Application

 Schedule and Structure

 Some panels may have an audience, others may be discussions just among the panelists.
 There has been a big range in the past.
-It is common for students to invite friends or family members to attend their panels.
+It is common for students to invite friends or family members to attend their sessions.

 Moderators